Startup Best Practices

 If you want to turn a technology Startup into a Scaleup then you have to start with a good foundation.
 There are three things that are essential to having this good foundation; product/market fit, sufficient financing, and great leadership.
 This section of the website takes a look at a few perspectives on how you can adopt startup best practices.

-One of the things that I have gotten wrong on several occasions is thinking that there is a market for something I’ve developed or gotten involved with.
-This has left me with a product in search of a market.
-I’ve spent a lot of time analyzing these situations and have started looking more closely at buyer behaviour and how buyers react to change.
+One of the areas in which many technology entrepreneurs struggle is thinking that there is a market for something they have developed.
+This leaves them with a product in search of a market.
+We have spent a lot of time analyzing these situations and have started looking more closely at buyer behaviour and how buyers react to change.
 This has led to an examination of the forces that act on buyers; the triggers to innovation, the barriers and the forces of competitive differentiation.
-These are all fundamental parts of Market Development.
+These are all fundamental parts of Market Development and startup best practices.

 Leadership and Management

 And finally, in terms of getting stuff done, there is personal productivity.
 Topics here range from focusing to failing successfully, goal setting, time management and emotional intelligence.
-Yes, you read it right, emotional intelligence; not the favourite subject of STEM professionals but from what I have seen, the thing that separates the very successful from the successful.
+Yes, you read it right, emotional intelligence; not the favourite subject of STEM professionals but often the thing that separates the very successful from the successful.